Global and Local Gauge

 In the case of the weak force, the agent of local gauge symmetry transformation (the field vector of the weak force) is the "W" (or "Z") IVB.
 The IVB is the agent of transformation, which while changing the "identity" of a lepton or the "flavor" of a quark, ensures that the final product (a single elementary particle) is the same in every respect as all other elementary particles (of the same species), whenever or wherever they may have been created.
 The identity among all elementary particles of the same type is an obvious global symmetry respected by the weak force and its field vector or agent of transformation, the "W" family of IVBs.
 The detailed mechanism of weak force transformations involves a recreation of the original energy density of the primordial electroweak era during which the elementary particles in question were originally produced, including the virtual particle-antiparticle pairs of quarks and leptons associated with that primordial metric.
 It is the activity of these virtual particle-antiparticle pairs which perform the actual transformation; the huge mass of the IVBs simply establishes the primordial metric arena for their activity.
 All this is discussed in detail in the paper: "The 'W' IVB and the Weak Force Mechanism".
 The weak force transformation process can also be summarized in a less detailed overview by saying that the mass of the IVB recreates the "generic" era of the leptons and quarks, when the energy density was so high (during the electroweak force-unity era of the "Big Bang"), that all leptons were unified at a "generic" level of identity and all quarks were likewise unified in a "genus" of their own.
 Within these high-energy generic identity levels, any transformation of specific identity within (but not between) the quark or lepton "genus" may occur simply as a matter of course.

 In function, the mass of the IVBs constitute the weak force analog of the magnetic field of the electromagnetic force.
-IVBs mediate the "local gauge current".
+IVBs mediate the "local gauge current", while the particle-antiparticle pairs of the spacetime vacuum "zoo" comprise the "global gauge symmetry" in terms of charge magnitudes, which must be the same universally.
 The IVBs form a bridge between the global virtual "zoo" and local "real" (temporal) particles, accessing the charges of the "zoo" so the real particles can undergo transformations and decays.
-The real particles themselves display the local gauge symmetry: transformed massive, temporal particles which nevertheless carry globally invariant charges.
+The "current" is the flow of virtual particles (in both directions) between the global "zoo" and the local particles as mediated by the IVBs; the real particles themselves display the local gauge symmetry, transformed massive, temporal particles which nevertheless carry globally invariant charges.
 The local symmetry is manifest as the perfect balancing of charges, achieved despite the differing ages, histories, species, and relative motions of the particles.
 The return conservation loop (matter back to light) is accomplished through various routes, including particle-antiparticle annihilation, particle and proton decay, and astrophysical processes in stars, etc. (the gravitational conversion of bound to free energy).
 (See: " The Weak Force IVBs as a Bridge Between 2-D and 4-D Reality".)

 The charge specifically associated with the weak force is "identity" (also known as "number" or "flavor" charge), carried in explicit form by neutrinos and in "hidden" or suppressed form by leptons and the (hypothetical) leptoquark.
 The hidden form of the identity charge is another rationale for the mass of the IVBs as a local compensatory response; the mass of the IVBs is the weak force analog of the magnetic field of electric charge, equilibrating the hidden charges of the massive leptons and the explicit charges of the (nearly) massless neutrinos - so that charge balancing and/or annihilation can occur.
 (See: "Identity Charge and the Weak Force".)